xscotophilic/learning-flutter/2 Flutter Basics/README.md

   6. Flutter creates a `pubspec.yaml` for a basic Flutter app.

   7. `README.md` is a file that contains programme, utility or APP information for the user.
 README files often include instructions and additional help, and patch or update details.

+---

+## Details of quizapp are in that folder only.